Rosneft says lent Venezuela's state oil firm a total of $6 billion

 Russia is a close political ally of Venezuela's leaders.
 Rosneft Chief Executive Igor Sechin said earlier this year his company, the world's top listed oil firm by output, would continue to work in Venezuela and would never leave the country.

-As of Tuesday, Rosneft's pre-payments to PDVSA have totalled sround $6 billion, Rosneft said on a conference call with investors.
+As of Tuesday, Rosneft's pre-payments to PDVSA have totaled around $6 billion, Rosneft said on a conference call with investors.
 This includes principal of $5.7 billion and interest of $245 million, it said.

 "The repayment is proceeding according to schedule," the company said.
 "To date, a total of $743 million on the principal has been repaid and another $489 million in interest."